-To ensure that the College carries out its mission and meets educational and the vocational needs of the community, the College receives annual appropriations from the CNMI Government.
-During the years ended September 30, 2017 and 2016, the College recognized \$5,376,250 and \$4,787,351, respectively, in appropriations from the CNMI Government.
-The amounts due from CNMI Government from appropriation as of September 30, 2017 and 2016 amounted to \$0 and \$1,200, respectively, while the amount due from CNMI Government for retirement contributions paid for retired employees amounted to \$177,561 as of September 30, 2017 and 2016.
+To ensure that the College carries out its mission and meets the educational and vocational needs of the community, the College receives annual appropriations from the CNMI Government.
+During the years ended September 30, 2018 and 2017, the College recognized \$5,912,865 and \$5,376,250, respectively, in appropriations from the CNMI Government.
+The amounts due from CNMI Government for appropriations as of September 30, 2018 and 2017 amounted to \$1,200, and the amount due from CNMI Government for retirement contributions paid for retired employees amounted to \$177,561 as of September 30, 2018 and 2017.

-At September 30, 2017 and 2016, amounts payable for utility expense to the Commonwealth Utilities Corporation (CUC), a component unit of the CNMI Government, amounted to \$23,848 and \$24,881, respectively, which are included in accounts payable in the accompanying statements of net position.
-During the years ended September 30, 2017 and 2016, total utilities purchased from CUC amounted to \$285,380 and \$265,504, respectively.
+At September 30, 2018 and 2017, amounts payable for utility expense to the Commonwealth Utilities Corporation (CUC), a component unit of the CNMI Government, amounted to \$30,571 and \$23,848, respectively, and are included in accounts payable in the accompanying statements of net position.
+During the years ended September 30, 2018 and 2017, total utilities purchased from CUC amounted to \$328,688 and \$285,380, respectively.

 In the ordinary course of business, the College has and expects to continue to have transactions with its employees and officials.
-In the opinion of management, such transactions were on substantially the same terms as those prevailing at the time of comparable transactions with other persons and did not involve more than a normal risk of collectability or present any other unfavorable features to the College.
+In the opinion of management, such transactions were on substantially the same terms as those prevailing at the time for comparable transactions with other persons and did not involve more than a normal risk of collectability or present any other unfavorable features to the College.